Smart Data Portfolios: A Governance Framework for AI Training Data: Operationalization

 which captures the empirically validated performance that the institution’s modeling pipeline extracts from the selected mixture of data categories.
 Informational return is intentionally defined relative to the modeling class \( \mathcal{M} \) as it is not an intrinsic property of the data, but reflects how effectively the institution’s chosen models and training procedures convert inputs into predictive performance.

-In practice, institutions estimate \( \mu_p(w) \) using standard validation protocols already embedded in their ML pipelines, such as cross-validation, temporal splits, or regulator-approved holdout procedures.
+In practice, institutions estimate \( \mu_p(w) \) using standard validation protocols already embedded in their ML pipelines, such as cross-validation, temporal splits, or other validation procedures accepted within the applicable governance framework.
 The SDP framework does not prescribe a particular metric or estimation method, requiring only that informational return be computed consistently and documented in a form suitable for regulatory review.

 This treatment mirrors modern portfolio theory, where the efficient frontier is defined relative to an institution’s return model and estimation choices rather than as an absolute property of the assets themselves \citep{Markowitz1952}.
 Accordingly, different institutions may trace different governance-efficient frontiers even under identical regulatory constraints, reflecting heterogeneous modeling strategies rather than governance failures.